App-vNext/Polly/README.md

 |**Fallback**<br/><sub>([quickstart](#fallback)&nbsp;;&nbsp;[deep](https://github.com/App-vNext/Polly/wiki/Fallback))</sub>|Things will still fail - plan what you will do when that happens.| "Degrade gracefully"  |Defines an alternative value to be returned (or action to be executed) on failure. |
 |**PolicyWrap**<br/><sub>([quickstart](#policywrap)&nbsp;;&nbsp;[deep](https://github.com/App-vNext/Polly/wiki/PolicyWrap))</sub>|Different faults require different strategies; resilience means using a combination.| "Defence in depth"  |Allows any of the above policies to be combined flexibly. |

+In addition to the detailed pages on each policy, an [introduction to the role of each policy in resilience engineering](https://github.com/App-vNext/Polly/wiki/Transient-fault-handling-and-proactive-resilience-engineering)  is also provided in the wiki.

 # Usage &ndash; fault-handling policies

 Fault-handling policies handle specific exceptions thrown by, or results returned by, the delegates you execute through the policy.